 SARSEPs must pass a nondiscrimination test similar to the annual test that 401(k) plans must pass.
 This test limits the amount highly compensated employees can defer based on what non-highly compensated employees defer into the SARSEP.
 Compute the deferral percentage (DP) limit for all highly compensated employees by averaging the deferral percentages for the non-highly compensated employees for the year and then multiplying this result by 1.25.
 You must compute the DP limit each year.
-See the Instructions for Form 5305A-SEP for this computation.
+See the Instructions for Form 5305A-SEP, Salary Reduction Simplified Employee Pension-Individual Retirement Accounts Contribution Agreement (PDF) for this computation.

 The DP test for SARSEPs compares the deferral percentage of each highly compensated employee (not the average deferral percentage of all HCEs) with the average of the deferral percentages of all non-highly compensated employees.
 Unlike 401(k) plans, nonelective contributions from the employer can’t be used to help the SARSEP satisfy the annual test.

 The IRS requires that you notify each highly compensated employee who exceeded the deferral percentage limit.
 The notice must contain:

 - the amount of the employee’s excess contributions,